Evaluation of an Open-Source Pipeline to Create Patient-Specific Left Atrial Models: A Reproducibility Study: Materials

 \section{Materials}

 Fifty cases were analysed, each consisting of two scans: an ECG-triggered, contrast enhanced magnetic resonance angiogram (CE-MRA), and late gadolinium enhanced cardiac magnetic resonance (LGE-CMR).
-CMR imaging was performed on 1.5T scanners~\cite{Sim2019-reproducibility}.
+CMR imaging was performed on Phillips and Siemens 1.5T scanners~\cite{Sim2019-reproducibility}.
 The full description of image acquisition is reported by~\cite{chubb2018-reproducibility}.
 All input DICOM files were resampled to be isotropic, reoriented and stored in the Nifti-2 format, which ensures data anonymisation.
 Images were resampled so each voxel had a resolution of $1\text{mm}^3$.
 All images were screened to fit in the \emph{RAI} orientation, which orients the voxels in the X axis from Right-to-left, the Y axis from Anterior-to-posterior, and the Z axis from Inferior-to-superior (Figure~\ref{fig:mat-data}).

 \paragraph{Data Allocation and Training} Data were divided amongst five users: the developer (d), three novice users (abc), and one senior user with more experience with medical images (s).
 Only the developer had seen and screened each of the cases before they were randomly assigned to each users.
 Each user (abcd) was randomly assigned 20 cases to process.
 The data assigned to each user were categorised as follows: (i) \textbf{10 cases} for \textbf{intra}-operator variability; (ii) \textbf{5 cases} for \textbf{inter}-operator variability vs. another user (abcd); (iii) \textbf{5 cases} for inter-operator variability vs. senior user (s).
 To quantify inter-operator variability, each of the thirty cases was assigned twice.
 For the intra-operator variability cases, each user had 5 cases independently repeated from their own set.
 The developer obtained full knowledge of which cases were repeated in each user's pool only after model creation and analyses were performed.
 Users received training resources such as videos of each stage of the data processing.
 A standard operating procedure (SOP) document was written describing the whole pipeline.
-Training and documentation have been made available as Supplementary Material.
+Training and documentation are available as Supplementary Material.